 If you are underweight, add high-calorie foods to help you gain or maintain your weight.
 These include margarine or butter, sugar, honey, jams, jellies, cream cheese, dried fruit, gravies or sauces, mayonnaise, and salad dressing.

 Drink plenty of water, fruit juices, and other liquids.
 Also try gelatin, pudding, soups, fruit bars, and ice cream to increase your fluid intake.

 Eat small meals during the day instead of large ones.

 Keep snacks handy to eat when you are hungry.

 Eat with friends or play your favorite music at mealtime to boost your appetite.

-On days you don't feel like eating at all, don't worry about it.
+On days you don't feel like eating, don't worry.
 Try again the next day.
-If you find your appetite doesn't improve in several days, talk with your doctor or nurse.
+If you find your appetite doesn't improve in several days, talk with your health care provider.

-If your doctor tells you that your platelet count is low, take these actions to avoid causing injuries that could lead to uncontrolled bleeding.
+During your treatment, your health care team will take small samples of your blood for testing.
+If your platelet count is low, you can take steps to avoid injuries that could lead to uncontrolled bleeding.
+Make sure to: